macbre/phantomas/README.md

 * onDOMReadyTimeEnd: time it took to finish processing onDOMready event **experimental**
 * windowOnLoadTime: time it took to fire window.load event
 * windowOnLoadTimeEnd: time it took to finish processing window.load event **experimental**
+* timeBackend: time to the first byte compared to the total loading time (in %)
+* timeFrontend: time to window on load compared to the total loading time (in %)

 ### Requests statistics